Personalised farewell ceremonies

 A man with beard wearing a black suit and black tie standing at a podium holding a book

 Honouring a loved one in a way that feels authentic can be transformative for those saying goodbye.
-A good funeral can offer a ray of light at a time that might feel very dark.
+A beautiful funeral can offer a ray of light at a time that might feel very dark.

 I aim to create a tribute that feels perfectly fitting to those of you who gather to mourn, allowing you to recognise the person you knew and loved – and to feel included in the ceremony.

-My goal is to make your planned farewell meaningful, memorable and uplifting
+My goal is to make your planned farewell meaningful, memorable and uplifting.

 Watch a video about what I do and how I work: